huggingface/hub-docs/docs/hub/spaces-storage.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-storage-settings-dark.png"/>
 </div>

-You can choose the storage tier of your choice to get access to disk space that persists across restarts of your Space.
+You can choose the storage tier of your choice access disk space that persists across restarts of your Space.

-Persistent storage acts like a traditional disk storage, mounted on `/data`.
+Persistent storage acts like traditional disk storage mounted on `/data`.

-That means you can `read` and `write to` this storage from your Space as you would with a traditional hard-drive or SSD.
+That means you can `read` and `write to` this storage from your Space as you would with a traditional hard drive or SSD.

-Persistent disk Space can be upgraded to a larger tier at will, though cannot be downgraded to a smaller tier.
+Persistent disk space can be upgraded to a larger tier at will, though it cannot be downgraded to a smaller tier.
 If you wish to use a smaller persistent storage tier, you must delete your current (larger) storage first.

 <Tip warning={true}>
 	WARNING: all data stored in the storage is lost when you delete it.